chaalelidris/flixflex-backend/README.md

 ## Authentication

 User authentication is handled using Passport.js with JSON Web Tokens (JWT).
 Users need to register and log in to access certain features.

+## Todos

+Here is a list of tasks and improvements that can be addressed for the FlixFlex backend API:

+&#x2610; **Enhance Error Handling:**

+- Improve error handling throughout the application by providing more meaningful error messages.
+- Implement a centralized error handling middleware for consistency.

+&#x2610; **Input Validation:**

+- Strengthen input validation to ensure that all incoming requests are properly validated.
+- Implement validation middleware to centralize validation logic.

+&#x2610; **Testing:**

+- Increase test coverage by adding unit tests, integration tests, and end-to-end tests where applicable.
+- Integrate continuous integration (CI) tools to automate testing on code changes.

+&#x2610; **Documentation:**

+- Expand API documentation to include more detailed information about each endpoint, request/response formats, and authentication mechanisms.
+- Keep Swagger/OpenAPI documentation up-to-date with the latest changes to the API.

+&#x2610; **Optimization:**

+- Identify and optimize any performance bottlenecks in the code.
+- Consider caching strategies for frequently requested data.

+&#x2610; **Enhance User Authentication:**

+&#x2610; **Monitoring:**

+- Set up monitoring tools to track the health and performance of the API in real-time.
+- Configure alerts for critical issues or unusual behavior.